The Evil Dead: Plot

-When the cellar trapdoor flies open during dinner, Shelly, Linda, and Cheryl remain upstairs as Ash and Scott investigate the cellar.
-They find the Naturom Demonto, a Sumerian version of the Egyptian Book of the Dead, along with archaeologist Raymond Knowby's tape recorder, and they take the items upstairs.
-Scott plays a tape of incantations that resurrect a demonic entity.
+When the cellar trapdoor flies open during dinner, Shelly, Linda, and Cheryl stay upstairs as Ash and Scott investigate the cellar.
+They find the Naturom Demonto, a Sumerian version of the Egyptian Book of the Dead, along with an archaeologist's tape recorder.
+Scott later plays a tape of incantations that resurrect a demonic entity.
 Cheryl yells for Scott to turn off the tape recorder, and a tree branch breaks one of the cabin's windows.
-Later that evening, an agitated Cheryl goes into the woods to investigate strange noises, where she is attacked and raped by demonically possessed trees.
-When she escapes and returns to the cabin bruised and anguished, Ash agrees to take her back into town, only to discover that the bridge to the cabin has been destroyed.
-Cheryl panics as she realizes that they are now trapped and the demonic entity will not let them leave.
-Back at the cabin, Ash listens to more of the tape, learning that the only way to kill the entity is to dismember a possessed host.
-As Linda and Shelly play spades, Cheryl correctly calls out the cards without looking at them, succumbs to the entity, and levitates.
-In a raspy, demonic voice, she demands to know why they disturbed her sleep and threatens to kill everyone.
-She stabs Linda in the ankle with a pencil and throws Ash into a shelf.
+Later that evening, an agitated Cheryl heads into the woods to investigate strange noises, and she is attacked and raped by demonically possessed trees.
+When she escapes and returns to the cabin bruised and anguished, Ash agrees to take her back into town, only to discover that the bridge has been destroyed.
+They return to the cabin, where Ash learns from the tape that the only possible way to kill the entity is to dismember the possessed host.
+As Linda and Shelly play spades, Cheryl correctly calls out the cards without looking at them, turns into a white-eyed zombie known as a “Deadite,” and begins levitating.
+In a raspy voice, she threatens to kill everyone and stabs Linda in the ankle with a pencil, as well as throwing Ash into a shelf.
 Scott knocks Cheryl into the cellar and locks her inside.